 They are very similar to AT&T’s packages and even have the same names.
 Let’s take a look:

-- Entertainment — $69.99 per month: This is the base package with the fewest channels at the lowest cost.
+- Entertainment — $70 per month (currently available for $50 for the first two months): This is the base package with the fewest channels (75+) at the lowest cost.
 It includes live TV, most on-demand titles (more than 40,000 of them), and 20 hours of cloud DVR storage.
-Showtime, Epix, and Cinemax are all included free for the first three months, but you will get charged for them after that.
+Showtime, Starz, Epix, and are all included free for the first three months, but you will get charged for them after that.
 This is one of the only upgrades from AT&T TV, which did not offer any free subscription months in this package.

-- Choice — $84.99 per month: Choice is a significant upgrade that adds 20 more channels, such as additional ESPN channels, the Cooking Channel, and more — plus a free subscription to HBO Max for a full year.
-You also get access to even more on-demand titles on the service, and access to regional sports networks that make it easier to watch local games.
-It offers three free months of HBO Max Showtime, EPIX, and Cinemax to start with.
+- Choice — $90 per month (currently available for $70 for the first two months): Choice is a significant upgrade that adds 30 more channels (105+), such as additional ESPN channels, the Cooking Channel, and more.
+You also get access to 5,000 more on-demand titles on the service (over 45,000 in all), and access to regional sports networks that make it easier to watch local games.
+It offers three free months of HBO Max (new users only for this deal, not previous AT&T TV subscribers), Showtime (you’ll need a separate subscription for this one), Starz, EPIX, and Cinemax.

-- Ultimate — $94.99 per month: This includes everything that the Choice package has, plus a further 20 more channels that include things like the NHL Network and FXM, and even more on-demand titles (now up to 55,000).
-With this package, you get three free months of HBO Max, Showtime, EPIX, and Cinemax.
+- Ultimate — $105 per month (currently available for $85 for the first two months): This includes everything that the Choice package has, plus a further 35 more channels (140+) that include things like the NHL Network and FXM, and even more on-demand titles (now up to 55,000).
+With this package, you get three free months of HBO Max (again, new users only), Showtime, Starz, EPIX, and Cinemax.

-- Premier — $139.99 per month: The Premier package bumps up the price significantly to throw in subscriptions for all the streaming apps available directly under the AT&T umbrella.
-That includes HBO Max, Starz, and Showtime, and you get three free months of EPIX too.
+- Premier — $150 per month (currently available for $130 for the first two months): The Premier package bumps up the price significantly to throw in subscriptions for all the streaming apps available directly under the AT&T umbrella.
+That includes HBO Max, Starz, Cinemax, and Showtime, and you get three free months of EPIX too.
 You’ll still have to pay for entirely separate apps with no AT&T partnerships, like Netflix or Hulu.
-The number of channels is also increased to more than 140, and you have access to the full list of 65,000-odd on-demand titles.
+The number of channels is also increased to more than 150, and you have access to the full list of 65,000-odd on-demand titles.

-While 20 hours of cloud DRV storage is included with each package, any of the packages can be upgraded to unlimited cloud storage for an extra $10 per month.
-Note that additional taxes may apply to all packages, as may periodic discounts AT&T offers.
+You are also able to sign up for a free five-day trial period as a new subscriber.
+Previously, DirecTV Stream required an extra fee for unlimited cloud storage for TV recordings.
+Now unlimited cloud DVR storage is automatically included in every package.
+However, note that additional taxes may apply to all packages, as may periodic discounts AT&T offers.
 You’ll also have to pay a monthly fee for the use of AT&T’s set-top box.

 AT&T also recommends an internet speed of at least 24Mbps and limits users to three concurrent out-of-home streams at a time.
 Additionally, DirecTV and U-Verse TV customers cannot apply for AT&T TV: You’ll have to contact an AT&T rep and discuss stopping those older subscriptions and switching over to this service.